Kanject.Core.NoSqlDatabase

 What ships with it

-• Three providers: DynamoDB, ScyllaDB, Amazon Keyspaces — same [Repository] shape
+• Three providers: DynamoDB, ScyllaDB, Amazon Keyspaces — same [DbContext] and [Repository] shape

-• Source-generated repository implementations — zero reflection at runtime
+• Source-generated partial repositories — CRUD, typed finders, and an auto-registered I<Name>Repository, zero reflection at runtime